 - C-1.
-The AJ and WC provide laundry service as a regular operational function. - C-2.
-Mattress covers will be laundered by a vendor under contract. - C-3.
-Corrections deputies will follow the laundry exchange schedule below: - a.
-Inmates must exchange their clothing and towels for clean replacements twice a week. - b.
+The AJ provides laundry service as a regular operational function. - C-2.
+The contracted vendor will launder mattress covers.

+- C-3.
+Deputies will follow the laundry exchange schedule below: - a.
+Inmates must exchange their clothing, towels, bra, underwear and/or boxers for clean replacements twice a week. - b.
 Inmates must exchange their mattress cover for a clean replacement once per week. - c.
-Upon request, inmate blankets may be exchanged every 30 days on the first of the month. - d.
-Corrections staff will exchange an inmate's sandals when they are unserviceable or present a safety or health risk.
+Upon request, inmate blankets may be exchanged every 30 days, on the first of the month. - d.
+Deputies will exchange an inmate's sandals when they are unserviceable or present a safety or health risk.
 Laundry workers normally launder and sanitize these items only after release. - e.
-Medical staff may require a more frequent laundry exchange of items for an ill inmate or for medical reasons.
+A nurse may require a more frequent laundry exchange of items for an ill inmate or for medical reasons.
 A deputy will coordinate any unscheduled laundry exchange needs. - f.
-Inmate workers may have daily laundry exchange of their shirts and pants if the nature of their work unduly soils their clothing.
+Inmate workers may have daily laundry exchange of their shirts, pants, and underwear/boxers.
 Inmate workers normally receive this clothing at the end of their work shift. - g.
-Deputies will have an inmate immediately exchange any item which is excessively soiled, or serviceability or odor presents a safety or health risk or hygiene problem. - h.
+Deputies will have an inmate immediately exchange any item that is excessively soiled, or serviceability or odor presents a safety or health risk or hygiene problem. - h.
 Inmates must exchange suicide prevention items once a week. - C-4.
-Deputies will directly supervise the inmate workers while they hand out and collect the laundry of other inmates. - C-5.
+Deputies will directly supervise inmate workers while they hand out and collect the laundry of other inmates. - C-5.
 Inmates will exchange laundry on a one-for-one basis, such as one dirty shirt for one clean shirt. - C-6.
 Inmates receiving clean laundry will inspect each item at the point of exchange.
 Inmates must immediately report torn or damaged items to the deputy.
-Deputies will make sure only items in good repair are issued. - C-7.
+Deputies will only issue items in good repair. - C-7.
 An inmate may ask the deputy for different clothing size.
 The deputy has the discretion to decline the request if the size is unreasonable. - C-8.
 Deputies and inmate workers will inspect returned laundry for any signs of damage or unauthorized markings or alterations.
 Inmate workers will notify the deputy if they find damage or unauthorized marking or alterations and the deputy will take appropriate disciplinary action if warranted. - C-9.
 For contaminated laundry that is washable, deputies will wear protective gloves and place the laundry in a clear, water-soluble laundry bag.
-The deputy will have the inmate workers wear protective gloves and wash the contaminated laundry separately from other laundry items.

-C-10.
-For contaminated laundry that is not salvageable, deputies will wear protective gloves and place the item in a clearly marked red biohazard bag and/or marked biohazard container.
+The deputy will have the inmate workers wear protective gloves and wash the contaminated laundry separately from other laundry items. - C-10.
+For contaminated laundry that is not salvageable, deputies will wear protective gloves and place the item in a clearly marked red biohazard bag and/or marked biohazard container. - C-11.
+Biohazard bags containing contaminated, non-salvageable articles will be disposed of through the contracted collector.

-- C-11.
-Biohazard bags containing contaminated, non-salvageable articles will be disposed of through the contracted collector. - C-12.
-All clothing, linen and blanket exchanges will be recorded in the daily log in the Jail Management System (JMS). - C-13.
+C-12.
+All clothing, linen and blanket exchanges will be recorded in the daily log in the Jail Management System (JMS).

+C-13.
 Inmates will be provided sanitizing solution and cleaning rags to clean their mattresses daily, as part of their regular cleaning gear.
 Deputies will supervise inmate workers as they perform these same duties in the 300 Unit.